NLnetLabs/routinator/README.md

 used by the Routinator require a C toolchain, so you need that, too.
 You need Rust because that’s what Routinator has been written in.

-Since this currently is an early version, we decided not to distribute binary packages just yet.
-But don’t worry, getting Rust and building packages with it is easy.

 ### rsync

 Currently, Routinator requires the `rsync` executable to be in your path.